newtonfav/sherpabank/README.md

 You can choose to deploy the application on vercel, connect your production database, vercel automatically run the `vercel-build` script in package.json

+## Automated Test using selenium

+A fully automated test was carried out on the web application with selenium all test was successful, written in java

 ## Technologies Used

 - React